kunserva/profileminer/README.md

 # profileminer
-A program which scrapes user profiles from popular websites
+A GUI which scrapes user profiles from popular websites.